Bibazavr/cordova-plugin-bluetoothle/readme.md

 ### requestConnectionPriority ###
-Request a change in the connection priority to improve throughput when transfer large amounts of data via BLE.
+Request a change in the connection priority to improve throughput when transfer large amounts of data via Ble.
 Android support only. iOS will return error.

 ```javascript
 bluetoothle.requestConnectionPriority(success, error, params);